Th30n/cl-shake/README.md

 ## Windows

 As usual, setting up libraries on Windows is harder than on GNU/Linux.
-For 64bit Windows, libraries need to be compiled as such.
+If you installed a 64bit Common Lisp compiler, libraries need to be compiled for 64bit.

 The unofficial OpenSSL binary can be downloaded from http://slproweb.com/products/Win32OpenSSL.html.